Instructions for authors

 Illustrations should be numbered consecutively throughout (use Fig. 1, etc.).
 Plan your illustrations for a journal column width of 80 mm.
 Figures can bein colour or black and white,

-Online material may include data too long to be included in the manuscript, additional illustrations and movies.
-Online material is subjected to strictrefereeing.
+Supplementary Material may include data too long to be included in the manuscript, additional illustrations and movies.
+Supplementary Material is subjected to strictrefereeing.
 Formats accepted are: PDF, graphic formats for supplementary figures, MPEG for videos.
 Files should preferably be less than 20 Mb.

 Proofs – Reprints – Offprints